-The Proponent should strongly promotes the use of water wise landscaping, not only in the interests of water conservation, but excessive watering creates changes in the hydrological capabilities of soil.
-This could potentially have an impact on the structure of the soil as well as for the management of stormwater and its impact on the river.
+- No invasive alien plant species may be used for any landscaping purposes in the private open space area (impact management outcome). - Strongly promote the use of water wise landscaping, not only in the interests of water conservation, but excessive watering creates changes in the hydrological capabilities of soil.
+This could potentially have an impact on the structure of the soil as well as for the management of stormwater and its impact on the river. - The Holder of the EA must compile a suitable landscaping species list with indigenous species only that must be approved by the ECO prior to implementation.
+The list must include local, indigenous and protected trees.